-If a business has never been through something similar, management and employees might not believe it until they see it or think it couldn’t be as bad as it actually turned out.
-And even if they think it’s possible, a lack of experience means they won’t know what will happen or how or when to proceed.
+If a business has never been through a weather disaster, management and employees might not believe it until they see it or downplay the effects as not as bad as it actually turned out.
+Even when they think severe weather related shutdowns are possible, a lack of experience means they might not know how to proceed when something does happen.
 A lack of forethought plus complacency, carelessness, and inattention during emergency situations can yield thoughtless mistakes.

 What’s worse, poor information only compounds those faults.
-Inaccurate or conflicting weather reports can worsen matters, and too many readings can confuse management into blindly picking an option without the ability to formulate a second thought.
+Inaccurate or conflicting weather reports can worsen matters, and too many readings can confuse management into blindly picking an option without the ability to weigh response options based on data.

 Manufacturing managers can avoid these pitfalls through one practice: preparation.
 Armed with the right information and a practiced team, a leader can initiate a plan and mitigate the risk of breakdowns that can sometimes prove too costly to recover from.

 Timing a shutdown just right in extreme weather is a precise balancing act.
-Wait too long, and you won’t cut a potential mistake off at the pass.
-Act too soon, and you may have to shoulder the losses of an unnecessary shutdown.
+Wait too long, and you miss the opportunity to shutdown efficiently, potentially putting employees and assets at risk.
+Act too soon, and you may have to shoulder the financial losses of an unnecessary shutdown.

 Likewise, misinterpreting the weather data could be another costly lapse of judgement.
 If you don’t have enough data — or it’s inaccurate, not timely, or not specific enough — you can misread the situation and mistime your shutdown or evacuation.